A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Methods and observations

 \subsubsection{FRESCO data and redshifts}

-The field of SMILES is fully covered by the FRESCO-GOODS-S F444W grism survey (PID 1895, \citealt{oesch23}), which results in detection of Pa$\alpha$ at $z\sim 1.0-1.7$ and Pa$\beta$ at $z\sim 2.0-2.9$.
+The field of SMILES is fully covered by the FRESCO-GOODS-S F444W grism survey (PID 1895, \citealt{oesch23}), which results in the detection of Pa$\alpha$ at $z\sim 1.0-1.7$ and Pa$\beta$ at $z\sim 2.0-2.9$.

-The details of the grism data reduction and extractions are in \citep{oesch23}.
-We extract the grism spectra for 1,296 MIRI-selected galaxies ($3\sigma$ detected in F560W or F770W) at $z=0.5-3.5$ based on existing spectroscopic redshifts from the literature and photometric redshifts based on HST/ACS$+$JADES/NIRCam.
+The details of the grism data reduction and extractions are in \cite{oesch23}.
+We extracted the grism spectra for 1,296 MIRI-selected galaxies ($3\sigma$ detected in F560W or F770W) at $z=0.5-3.5$ based on existing spectroscopic redshifts from the literature and photometric redshifts based on HST/ACS$+$JADES/NIRCam.
 The extractions follow the standard continuum$+$contamination removal procedure explained in \cite{oesch23} and \cite{kashino23}.
-The spectra are fit within $\Delta(z)= \pm 0.02 (1+z_{\rm spec})$ for the objects with existing spec-$z$, otherwise within the lower and upper 68\% quantiles of their photo-$z$.
-The redshift probability distributions are then calculated mainly based on the detections of Pa$\alpha$ at $z=1.07-1.66$, Pa$\beta$ at $z=2.03-2.88$, and/or He{\sc i}$\lambda1083$, [S{\sc iii}], [S{\sc ii}], and higher order Paschen lines.
-We visually inspect all the 1D extractions, the line fits, and accordingly evaluate the quality of the redshift estimations.
-The final sample statistics are: 30\% (386) have robust fits and redshifts, out of which 56\% had prior spectroscopic redshifts; 50\% (653) of the fits are unreliable (e.g., no line, incomplete spectral coverage, contamination from other sources, etc.); and 20\% (257) are flagged as undetermined quality (noisy spectra, weak line or multiple lines that give different solutions).
-In total, 57\% of the MIRI-selected sample (743 galaxies) have either a FRESCO redshift or other spectroscopic redshift (3DHST and other literature).
+The spectra were fit within $\Delta(z)= \pm 0.02 (1+z_{\rm spec})$ for the objects with existing spec-$z$; otherwise, within the lower and upper 68\% quantiles of their photo-$z$.
+The redshift probability distributions were then calculated mainly based on the detections of Pa$\alpha$ at $z=1.07-1.66$, Pa$\beta$ at $z=2.03-2.88$, and/or He{\sc i}$\lambda1083$, [S{\sc iii}], [S{\sc ii}], and higher-order Paschen lines.
+We visually inspected all ($N=$1296 objects) of the 1D extractions, the line fits, and accordingly evaluated the quality of the redshift estimations.
+The final sample statistics are: 30\% ($N=386$) have robust fits and redshifts, out of which 56\% had prior spectroscopic redshifts; 50\% ($N=653$) of the fits are unreliable (e.g. no line, incomplete spectral coverage, contamination from other sources, etc.); and 20\% ($N=257$) are flagged as undetermined quality (noisy spectra, a weak line, or multiple lines that give different solutions).
+In total, 57\% of galaxies in the MIRI-selected sample ($N=743$ galaxies) have either a FRESCO redshift or another spectroscopic redshift (3DHST and other literature).

-\subsection{Final Sample}
+\subsection{Final sample}